cvat-ai/cvat/cvat-api-client/docs/TasksApi.md

 import time
 import cvat_api_client
 from cvat_api_client.api import tasks_api
-from cvat_api_client.model.patched_labeled_data_request import PatchedLabeledDataRequest from cvat_api_client.model.labeled_data import LabeledData from pprint import pprint
+from cvat_api_client.model.task_write import TaskWrite from cvat_api_client.model.patched_task_write_request import PatchedTaskWriteRequest from pprint import pprint
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.